Luncher91/VBScript-vscode/README.md

 - __Field__
 - global and class wide __Const__
 - __Dim__
+- Parameters

 ## Known issues

 - A multiline (seperated by an underscore _ ) definition will not be recognized.
-- parameters are not recognized as symbols

 ## Fixed issues

 - Indentation using tab
 - Dim with multiple definitions recognition
+- parameters are not recognized as symbols

 ---